My Trees > Dwarf Jade 1

 10-year Plan for Dwarf Jade 1

 Here’s a full 10-year development plan for Mary’s Jade, a resilient, massive Portulacaria afra with age, history, and potential.
-This roadmap balances aggressive early shaping with long-term refinement, all grounded in Graham Potter’s philosophy, instinctive care, and her remarkable vigor.
+This roadmap balances aggressive early shaping with long-term refinement, all grounded in Graham Potter’s philosophy (pdf), instinctive care, and her remarkable vigor.

 YEAR 1: 2025 – “Orientation & Operation”

-Goal: Establish foundation, unlock nebari, begin structural pruning, and start propagation.
+Goal: Establish foundation, begin structural reduction, and initiate legacy propagation.

 Autumn – Early Winter

-• Transition her indoors once nighttime temps drop below 50°F.
+- Transition indoors once nighttime temps drop below 50°F.

 YEAR 2: 2026 – “Silhouette & Survivors”